Ashley Westwood (footballer, born 1976): Hong Kong

 On 28 August 2024, Westwood was appointed the head coach of the Hong Kong national team on a two-year contract, with the goals of qualifying for the 2027 AFC Asian Cup for a second consecutive occasion and improving Hong Kong's world ranking.

 In Westwood's first game in charge, Hong Kong lost 1–0 to Liechtenstein which ended the latter's 41-game winless run.
 Amid heavy criticism from Hong Kong supporters due to the loss, Westwood subsequently coached Hong Kong to a three-game winning streak – the team's first in eight years.
 The streak was further stretched to six games, a first since 1985, during which he led Hong Kong in qualifying for the 2025 EAFF Championship.
 Hong Kong finished third in the 2025 King's Cup with an 8–0 win over Fiji in the third-place play-off.
 They failed in qualification for the AFC Asian Cup after losing a crucial home game against Singapore having thrown away a first-half lead.
+He mutually agreed to leave the role shortly afterwards.

+Kerala Blasters

+On 27 March 2026, Westwood was appointed as the new head coach of Indian Super League club Kerala Blasters.

 Personal life

 Westwood is a father of five, by three different women.
 His second wife was Huma Westwood, a former probation officer.
 His current partner is the Australian television sports journalist Mel McLaughlin.

 On 25 April 2010, Westwood ran a red light and was stopped by a police officer in Northampton.
 He elbowed the officer in the face.
 He was prosecuted for refusing a breath test, assaulting a police officer, and the driving offence of running a red light.
 He was found guilty in October 2010.
-He was given 80 hours of unpaid work, banned from driving for one year, had three points put on his driving license, and was ordered to pay the prosecution costs of £700.
+He was given 80 hours of unpaid work, banned from driving for one year, had three points put on his driving licence, and was ordered to pay the prosecution costs of £700.